 American Standard faucets have been a good choice for me in the past and my sister chose one for her bathroom.

 The water should be shutoff to the old faucet by turning the shutoff valves completely to the right.
-Click on this link for a step-by-step guide on how to remove your old vanity, sink, and faucet.

 Rest the new bathroom sink on the floor and insert your new faucet into it.